 What's a Physiotherapist?

 Physiotherapists are health professionals who work in partnership with their patients to help them get better and stay well.
-Physiotherapists also work closely with general physicians and other health practitioners to plan and manage treatment.
+This therapist also works closely with general physicians and other health practitioners to plan and manage treatment.

 While they can work with patients who require a number of different needs, most often their patients have muscular or skeletal pain.